aworma4/Trigger_Word_Detction/README.md

 # to dos

-* functionalise training + introduce MLflow  -
-Done need to add to a separate text file - not sure the early stopping has done anything

-* Re run for more training dat (currently only using 20 total)
+* Re run for more training data (currently only using 20 total)

 * Change initial training data to include 0-4 words random (non overlapping) with some trigger words and some not.  - should improve the utility of the tw detector